-Blackheads are annoying, and that's one of life's facts.
-While not everyone has them or at least not often (more on that later), if they do plague your complexion, there are quite a few things you can do to rid your skin of them.
-We called on various skin experts to reveal what blackheads really are, how to prevent them and how to tackle them head-on when they do appear.
-Blackheads don't need to ruin your complexion—keep scrolling to find out how to tackle them once and for all.
+Blackheads are annoying, and that's one of life's simple facts.
+You might have gotten your dry cheeks under control or settled your overzealous sebaceous glands, but then a smattering of tiny black dots comes along to ruin the overall look of your complexion.
+Not everyone has them, or at least not often (more on that later), but if they do dot your complexion, there are quite a few things you can do to get rid of them.
+We called on a few top skin experts to reveal what these irritating spots of congestion really are, how to prevent them and how to tackle them head-on when they appear.
+Consider this your blackhead bible.

 what are blackheads and what causes them?

 "Blackheads, also known as open comedones, are caused when the opening of a hair follicle becomes clogged," explains Alexis Granite, MD, of Mallucci London.
 "Attached to each hair follicle is an oil gland that produces sebum.
 Dead skin cells, oils and bacteria can build up at the skin's surface, leading to a plug.
 The black colour of an open comedone is not due to dirt but rather oxidation of keratin (the protein found in our skin) within the dilated follicle."

 But it's not just excess sebum that can cause blackheads.
 Skin expert and brand founder Nicholas Perricone, MD, reveals, "One of the main culprits for blackheads is rising insulin levels.
 When our blood sugar and insulin levels rise, whether from a poor diet or from stress, we experience a serious increase in inflammatory chemicals at the cellular level.
 This causes inflammatory diseases, such as blackheads, to worsen dramatically."